PrivacyVandaag/PrivacyVandaag/README.md

 ## Links
 GitHub project: https://github.com/PrivacyVandaag/PrivacyVandaag.
-The app is currently in beta test.
-As soon as the app becomes publically available, we will post a link here to the app in the play store.
+The app can be found in Google Play Store: https://play.google.com/store/apps/details?id=nl.privacybarometer.privacyvandaag.gplay

 ## Hints for using this app for your own use